matt-hires/camguard/docs/intro.rst

     Motion detection flow with handler pipe

+For further explanation about component configuration please refer to :doc:`config`.

 Motion detector
 ---------------
 Runs the motion detection thread and calls handler pipeline if motion is detected by the sensor.